danipindado/danipindado.github.io/_posts/2017-01-21-Garmin-ConnectIQ-pool-swim-app.md

 I know user guides are no fun.
 But I really recommend you to take a look.
 Most of the answers users have asked me since I released the apps are answered there.

 In [this new post](https://danipindado.github.io/Pool-Swim-app-v4.2-released.html) I have described how to buttons work for the FR630 after v4.2.
 I disabled the touch screen for better usability.
+And [here](https://danipindado.github.io/pool-swim-app-v4-3-released.html) you learn how to deal with imperial metrics.

-Just in case you don't read it, just a couple of hints:
+Just in case you don't read the user guide, just a couple of hints:

  + the app, unlike most of you think, does not work on accelerometers. it works on the compass.